Trailside Services are now part of CT Trail Finder!

 Trailhead Information

-From the South: take Route 8 north, Exit 42, (Harwinton Exit).
+Take Route 8 north, Exit 42, (Harwinton Exit).
 Proceed west on Route 118 to the center of Litchfield, and then go north on Route 63 to the rotary in Goshen Center.
 Take Route 4 west from Goshen approximately 4 miles to the entrance on the left for Mohawk State Forest.

-From the North: take Route 7 south onto Route 63 south to the rotary in Goshen, then Route 4 west to Mohawk State Forest.
+Take Route 7 south onto Route 63 south to the rotary in Goshen, then Route 4 west to Mohawk State Forest.

 Click on a parking icon to get custom directions